Manishkandukuri-git/Manishkandukuri-git/README.md

  🌱 I’m currently learning/working on **Talend, PySpark, AWS Cloud Services, Airflow, Cloud Analytics and a bit of ThreeJS for a passion project**

- ⚡ Hobbies - Gaming 🎮, Creating and Playing with 3D Visuals 🌎, Playing the Guitar 🎸, Swimming 🏊🏻
+ ⚡ Hobbies - Gaming 🎮, Creating and Playing with 3D Visuals 🌎, Cooking, Swimming 🏊🏻

  </div>
  <hr/>